CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 You can start individual services separately to test them.

-However, as there are dependancies among the services, they might not function normally standalone.
+However, as there are dependencies among the services, they might not function normally standalone.

 Run them in different terminals: